 A seniors chequing account offers a discount to customers who are 60 years and older.

-This discount may be available on existing accounts at the bank, or in some cases, are specifically customized for only seniors.
+This discount may be available on existing accounts at the bank or, in some cases, is specifically customized for only seniors.

 Newcomer Chequing Accounts